AdobeDocs/experience-manager-screens.en/help/using/post-launch-support.md

 Few considerations and questions that helps you define post launch support are as follows:

 1. Is the deployment an Advertising Network with many stakeholders tied to a monetized network?
-This may dictate much shorter resolution timeframes compared to a Corporate Communications network.
+This may dictate much shorter resolution time frames compared to a Corporate Communications network.

    >[!NOTE]
    >
-   > This dictates much shorter resolution timeframes compared to a Corporate Communications network.
+   > This dictates much shorter resolution time frames compared to a Corporate Communications network.

 1. Is the application highly visible to the end client’s executive leadership?

    >[!NOTE]
    >
-   > This dictates much shorter resolution timeframes compared to a Corporate Communications network.Sites with high visibility may merit different treatments.
+   > This dictates much shorter resolution time frames compared to a Corporate Communications network.Sites with high visibility may merit different treatments.

 1. Is the application critical to business operations such as menu-boards in fast-food chains?